 FASHION COMMUNICATION SALARY

-Salaries for a role in fashion communications can vary significantly depending on your area of specialisation.
+A fashion communications salary can vary significantly depending on your area of specialism.

 - Average salary for an Art Director: around £60,000